iodigital-com/io-technology/data/blog/streamlining-deployment-and-scaling.md

 #### Minikube

-We will be using [Minikube](https://minikube.sigs.k8s.io/docs/start) to be able to use kubernetes locally on our machine.
+We will be using [Minikube](https://minikube.sigs.k8s.io/docs/start) to be able to use `Kubernetes` locally on our machine.

 ### Helm: Simplifying Application Packaging and Deployment